SilconFinta/IBCalculator/README.md

 # IBCalculator
-This is the ultimate IB calculator by Silcon Finta, and this will include more and more functions through the process If there is any bug, please let me know
+This is the ultimate IB calculator by Silcon Finta, and this will include more and more functions throughout the process If there is any bug, please let me know
-Just download the exe in code shall be able to work.
+DO NOT use the EXE, it is already outdated.
+Use the release instead.